- 1. What data does Fortum process?

-For marketing and advertising, we use data that is collected during the customer relationship and from customer surveys; online behavioral data; and derived data that for example predicts the users’ interests.
-Based on that data, we are able to make marketing more relevant and effective, and send you more personalized offers.
+For marketing and advertising, we use and combine data that is collected during the customer relationship and from customer surveys; online behavioural data; and derived data that for example predicts the users’ interests.
+Based on this data, we can make marketing more relevant and effective, and send you more personalized offers.
 An example of derived data is a segment that tells us that the user is likely to live in a suburban area or a row house.
 You may also receive a targeted offer, for example because you have moved recently.

 3.2.6 Stakeholder relations

 We manage stakeholder relationships by communicating about relevant topics and promoting events which we arrange.
-Communications are sent directly by email to the contact addresses received from the stakeholders or their company.
+Communications are sent directly by email to the contact addresses received from the stakeholders or their organization.

-Data processing for our product and service development generally happens with de-identified data to the extent possible.
+Data processing for our product and service development happens with pseudonymized data to the extent possible.
 In the case that the customer’s real contact details are collected in connection to the survey, or if we conduct interviews personally with the customer, we may inform you specifically about the use of the contact details in connection to the survey or interview.
-We may occasionally use samples of real data, for example, to test the functioning of our systems.

-In analytics, we do not process identifying data, but we aggregate large volumes of service use data in order to create statistical models, reports, predictions and trend analyses for the support of business decision making; create analyses about service / feature performance; and calculate customer segments that are used to improve our sales and marketing as described in chapter 3.2.5.
+In analytics, we aggregate large volumes of service use data to create statistical models, reports, predictions and trend analyses for the support of business decision making; create analyses about service or feature performance; and calculate customer segments that are used to improve our sales and marketing as described in section 3.2.5.

 3.4 Legal obligations

-We process personal data to comply with our legal requirements, for example, accounting and tax laws, and anti-money laundering laws.
+We process personal data to comply with our legal requirements, for example, accounting and tax laws, anti-money laundering, and whistleblowing laws.

-3.5 Defense of legal rights & ensuring security of our services and customers
+3.5 Defence of legal rights & ensuring security of our services and customers

 We use personal data to ensure the security and safety of our information, facilities, products, services, customers, and personnel.
 We have a standard ‘know your counterparty’ process, to conduct due diligence on business partners.
-The basis for processing data for the defense of legal claims, debt collection, credit checking, information security, and prevention of fraud and misconduct is typically legitimate interest.
+The basis for processing data for the defence of legal claims, debt collection, credit checking, information security, and prevention of fraud and misconduct is typically legitimate interest.
 Personal data is used for ensuring the security of our products and services, for example, by keeping access logs and system backups, authenticating users, and preventing attacks.

 4. Automated decision-making

 You can always express your opinion or contest a decision based solely on automated processing, as well as to request a manual decision making process instead by contacting us by using the contact details given below.